Lucif3r-in/travel-tales-frontend/README.md

 # Travel Tales

 "[Travel Tales](https://traveltaless.vercel.app)" website, offering an engaging user experience in form of travel stories.
 At its core, the component renders visually appealing cards that showcase captivating travel posts.
 Each post includes a title, image, traveler's name, creation date, and tags.
+Backend part of the project can be found [here](https://github.com/Lucif3r-in/travel-tales-backend)

 ## Screenshots